-Scientists believe we are in a new era called the Anthropocene.
-It could be that this period begins the sixth mass extinction on earth, caused by climate change, pollution and land used by humans for industry, urbanization and agriculture.
+Some scientists believe we are in a new era called the Anthropocene.
+The Anthropocene Epoch is an unofficial unit of geologic time, used to describe the most recent period in Earth's history when human activity started to have a significant impact on the planet's climate and ecosystems.
+It could be that this period begins the sixth mass extinction on earth, caused by climate change, pollution and land used by humans for industry, urbanisation and agriculture.
 Extinctions can take millions of years, and many people think that the rate of biodiversity loss is so fast that we are likely to be at the beginning of the next one.